mdn/content/files/en-us/web/css/ident/index.md

 ## Syntax

-A CSS identifier consists of one or more characters, where characters can be any of the following:
+A CSS identifier consists of one or more characters, which can be any of the following:

 - any ASCII character in the ranges `A-Z` and `a-z`
 - any decimal digit (`0` to `9`)